dbhg-studio/Minecraft-Java-UI-Vue3/README.md

 If you have any suggestions for improvements or additional features, as the author is quite lazy, feel free to Fork this project and make your own changes and additions.

 ## Disclaimer
-Copyright belongs to Minecraft.
-This project is solely for educational purposes and should comply with the commercial licensing decisions of the official Minecraft authorities.
-Contributions and code modifications are welcome.
+The copyright belongs to Minecraft.
+This project is for learning purposes only.
+For commercial use, please follow the official Minecraft commercial license.

 ## License
 [MIT license](./LICENSE)